Eonblast/Trinity/README.md

 yet have when starting out.

 So as much as possible I am trying to bring some fun back to these harder parts.
 I'll be happy to hear your feedback on it.
-Please send your pull requests.
+Please send your pull requests with corrections, improvements, expansions.
+I'll be happy to include them.

 hd/11